filviu/blog/content/posts/2013/2013-04-04-fail2ban-and-apache-digest-authentication.md

   - temp_on

 ---
-Although I don&#8217;t consider fail2ban something to rely on for security is just another piece of the puzzle when securing a server.
+Although I don't consider fail2ban something to rely on for security is just another piece of the puzzle when securing a server.
 When configuring fail2ban for a debian server I noticed that the defaults rules are missing failures if DIGEST is used for authentication instead of basic.

 I added the following to **/etc/fail2ban/filter.d/apache-auth.conf**:

-[cce lang=&#8221;INI&#8221;]
+[cce lang="INI"]
 \[[]client <HOST>[]\] (Digest: )?user .* (authentication failure|not found|password mismatch)
 [/cce]

 Restart fail2ban and try entering a wrong user/password while checking the fail2ban log.
 It should catch the try.
-(Be sure you don&#8217;t lock yourself out 🙂 )
+(Be sure you don't lock yourself out 🙂 )